raman-codesX/document-qa-rag/README.md

 # Document Q&A with Citations

-Short project description

-## Features

-## How It Works
-small architecture

-## Tech Stack

-## Task 2 — RAG Evaluation

-20 questions
-50-page PDF
-Hit@3 = 100%
-Hit@5 = 100%

-## Project Structure

-## How to Run

-## Author

-No need to explain FAISS, BM25, Hit@3 formulas, every pipeline step, etc. in huge detail.

-Also README mein Task 1 + Task 2 dono ka documentation hona achha hai, because this is one project/repository.

-If you want,
-I can give you a clean professional README around 60–80 lines, which is probably the right size for your GitHub project.

-Give me a clean professional README around 60–80 lines 👍

-Yes.
-This is the version I'd actually use for your GitHub repo—clean, professional, and not unnecessarily long.

-# Document Q&A with Citations

 A Retrieval-Augmented Generation (RAG) application that allows users to ask questions about documents and receive answers with traceable source citations.

 ## Features